johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL6.1 Night Operations and Night Cross Country.md

 		> Pilots are encouraged to turn on their landing lights when operating within 10 miles of an airport and below 10,000 feet.
 	5. Interior and panel lighting
 	6. Fueling at night or before
+	7. Night lighting personal preferences
+	8. Landing light on as you cross runways
 4. [[Airport Lighting]]
 5. Navigation at night
 	1. Plan a route to maximize time within glide range of an airport